Single Dental Implant Plano, TX

 How long is the process for a single-tooth implant?

-The treatment itself lasts one to two hours, however, recovery takes three to six months.
-The titanium alloy implant will begin to repair and integrate with the surrounding bone tissue over the next few months following the implant procedure.
+The treatment lasts one to two hours; however, recovery takes three to six months.
+Following the implant procedure, the titanium alloy implant will begin to repair and integrate with the surrounding bone tissue over the next few months.

 Does a single tooth implant hurt?

-In general, a single implant will be less painful than an operation involving multiple implants.
-Patients will experience pain for about 10 days following the procedure, but as you adjust and heal, this pain should subside.
+An operation involving a single implant will be less painful than one involving multiple implants.
+Patients will experience pain for about ten days following the procedure, but as they adjust and heal, this pain should subside.

 Are single dental implants permanent?

-Single dental implants are designed to be a permanent solution to a missing tooth.
-With proper oral care and maintenance a dental implant can last a lifetime.
+Single dental implants are a permanent solution to missing teeth.
+With proper oral care and maintenance, dental implants can last a lifetime.
 Oral hygiene is crucial to maintaining your implant and the health of your restoration.

-Generally speaking, implant placement surgery is less painful than a tooth extraction, with fewer postoperative pain and daily activity restrictions.
-This varies on an individual basis, as some factors can make the pain and suffering worse.
-The more implants you have placed in one sitting, the worse pain may be following your implant procedure.
+Generally speaking, implant placement surgery is less painful than tooth extraction, with fewer postoperative pain and daily activity restrictions.
+However, this varies individually, as some factors can worsen the pain and suffering.
+For example, the more implants you have placed in one sitting, the worse the pain may be following your implant procedure.

 What percentage of dental implants are successful?

-According to studies, the implant restoration method has a success rate of over 95%.
-They are also the only tooth replacement option that helps to stop bone loss.
-In order to stop bone loss, we recommend that dental implants should be placed as soon as feasible after a tooth is lost.
+Studies show that the implant restoration method has a success rate of over 95%.
+It is also the only tooth replacement option that helps to stop bone loss.
+Therefore, we recommend dental implant placement as soon as feasible after a tooth is lost.

 How many teeth are on a single implant?

-It is uncommon to utilize one implant to replace several teeth on its own, however, two implants can be used in conjunction to replace up to six teeth.
-A single implant can support a maximum of three dental restorations, such as a crown, bridge, or denture.
+It is uncommon to use one implant alone to replace several teeth; however, two implants can be used in conjunction to replace up to six teeth.
+A single implant can support three dental restorations: a crown, bridge, or denture.

 Learn More About Dental Implants